Neve McIntosh: Theatre

-She next played in a Glasgow stage production of The Trick is to Keep Breathing.
-She then played in the RSC production of Dickens' Great Expectations in Stratford and starred as Portia in Shakespeare's The Merchant of Venice at the Lyceum in Edinburgh.
+In 1995, she starred in a Glasgow stage production of The Barber of Seville.
+She then played in the RSC production of Dickens' Great Expectations, and starred as Portia in Shakespeare's The Merchant of Venice, and in The Scent of Roses at the Lyceum in Edinburgh.

 In summer 2009 she performed in the Sylvia Plath play Three Women at the Edinburgh Festival.
 In February 2010, McIntosh appeared as the lead character "Catherine" in the play Proof at Perth Theatre.
 In September 2011, she played Goneril in a production of King Lear at the West Yorkshire Playhouse in Leeds.
 McIntosh appeared in the Actors Touring Company production of David Greig's The Events in mid-2013, also appearing in a production in New York in early 2015.

 She appeared in the play Meet Me at Dawn in the 2017 Edinburgh International Festival, for which she received praise.

 Film

 She also appeared in American director Mark L. Feinsod's first film, Love And Lung Cancer.
 Alongside her television work she has appeared in the films Gypsy Woman and One Last Chance.
-In 2008 and 2009 McIntosh starred in several films, including Salvage, Spring 1941 (with co-star Joseph Fiennes) and the award-winning The Be All and End All.
+In 2008 and 2009 McIntosh starred in several films, including Salvage, Spring 1941, (with co-star Joseph Fiennes) and the award-winning The Be All and End All.

 Television

 McIntosh played Beryl Stapleton in the 2002 BBC version of The Hound of the Baskervilles, and Fuchsia in the 2000 BBC and WGBH Boston production of Gormenghast, a miniseries based on the first two books of the trilogy by Mervyn Peake.
 She also played the title role in Lady Audley's Secret.

-She appeared in the first British Sky Broadcasting-produced "Doc Martin" prequel (in which the Martin Clunes character was named Bamford, rather than his later name Ellingham), as a lonely villager with an asthmatic son, to whom Martin is attracted.
+She appeared in the first British Sky Broadcasting-produced "Doc Martin" dramas (in which the Martin Clunes character was named Bamford, rather than his later name Ellingham), as a lonely villager with an asthmatic son, to whom Martin is attracted.

 In 2004, McIntosh starred in Bodies, a medical drama produced by BBC Three and based on the book Bodies by Jed Mercurio.
 She has also appeared in several other television dramas, including Psychos, Ghost Squad, Marple, Murder City, Bodies-2 and Low Winter Sun.
 She also recorded an episode of Law & Order: UK.

 In December 2009 McIntosh appeared in an episode of Sky 1's 10 Minute Tales playing the wife of Peter Capaldi's character.

-In May 2010, McIntosh appeared in two episodes of the 2010 series of Doctor Who beside the Doctor played by Matt Smith.
+In May 2010, McIntosh appeared in two episodes of the 2010 series of Doctor Who, beside the Doctor played by Matt Smith.
 She plays Alaya and Restac, two Silurian sisters who have been disturbed under the earth, one captured by humans and the other demanding vengeance.
 In October 2010, she starred alongside former Doctor Who star, David Tennant, in Single Father, a BBC drama.
 She portrayed the part of Anna, the sister of the dead wife of Tennant's character (Dave).